msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * MB WAY: Go to WooCoomerce > Settings > Checkout > Pagamento MB WAY no telemóvel and fill in the data provided by IfthenPay (MB WAY Key) in order to use this payment method.
 A contract with IfthenPay is mandatory to receive this data.
 * Credit or debit card: Go to WooCoomerce > Settings > Checkout > Credit or debit card and fill in the data provided by IfthenPay (Credit card Key) in order to use this payment method.
 A contract with IfthenPay is mandatory to receive this data.
 * Payshop: Go to WooCoomerce > Settings > Checkout > Pagamento na rede de agentes Payshop and fill in the data provided by IfthenPay (Payshop Key) in order to use this payment method.
 A contract with IfthenPay is mandatory to receive this data.
 * Make sure you ask IfthenPay to activate the “Callback” on their side with the URL and Anti-phishing key provided in the settings screen.
-There is a feature in each payment method screen that allows you to make this request via email, except on Credit card where this is not needed.
+There is a feature in each payment method screen that allows you to make this request via a webservice, except on Credit card where this is not needed.
 * Start receiving payments :-)

 == Frequently Asked Questions ==